LI7XI/AudioAnalyzerDocs/docs/discussions/filters.md

 Besides filter-specific parameters, each filter can have a `ForcedGain` parameter (specified in decibels) that controls upper level of the filter.

-Traditionally filters like `bqPeak(Q 0.5, Freq 100, Gain 5)` would make frequencies near 100 Hz 5 db stronger.<br/>
+Traditionally filters like `bqPeak(Q 0.5, Freq 100, Gain 5)` would make frequencies near 100 Hz 5 dB stronger.<br/>
-However, the plugin alters this behavior: upper level is kept at 0 db no matter the parameters.
+However, the plugin alters this behavior: upper level is kept at 0 dB no matter the parameters.

-Although, forcedGain is not compensated for, so if you write `bqPeak[Q 0.5, freq 100, gain 5, forcedGain 5]` then this filter would behave like traditional Biquad peak filter.
+Although, forcedGain is not compensated for, so if you write `bqPeak(Q 0.5, freq 100, gain 5, forcedGain 5)` then this filter would behave like traditional Biquad peak filter.

 ## Examples